If your actions inspire others to dream more, learn more, do more, and become more, you are a leader. ~John Quincy Adams

-We have seen many companies over the decades which could not compete with global competition.
+Over the decades, many companies could not compete with global competition.
 Among the ones that did succeed, most could not sustain their position in the market.

-This blog, though, is not about them but about the great leadership qualities that help people make their company great, achieve greatness, and bring new transformations in the world.
+This blog, though, is not about them but about the good leadership qualities that help people make their company great, achieve greatness, and bring new transformations in the world.

 Before deep-diving into the leadership qualities, let's understand leadership in brief.

 What is Leadership?